mattvenn/hackspace-power-controller/project_log.md

 # Todo

 * how to do periodic sync of tools on arduino? wait till all off and timeout?
-* merge post and query again, use async on arduino?

 # Lessons learnt (again)